-Then click on the green + sign and fill in the information about the custom image
+Then click on the Create button and fill in the information about the custom

-Hit Save and your image configuration starts.
-You will see the image in "Pending" status.
+Hit Create and your image configuration starts.
+You will see the image in

-Once the configuration completes, you will receive an email with your admin credentials to connect to the instance.
+Once the configuration completes, login with your domain credentials if the image

 You will get a tasks in the Tasks module to remind you of the configuration step:

 Find below the steps to configure the server image

 Once the image is in Pending Configuration status, proceed with the steps below